How alcohol causes cancer

 Which cancers are affected?

-Drinking alcohol regularly can increase the risk of at least 7 different cancers.
+Drinking alcohol regularly can increase the risk of 7 different cancers.
 It is likely that different cancers are caused in different ways.
 Cancers linked to alcohol include:

 - Mouth cancer